barackd222/dx-labs/api/README.md

 - Register the API
 - Test the API (using Postman)

-Return to [../cloud-native-devops/CloudNative300.md](Lab 1.3) to continue the labs.
+Return to [Lab 1.4](../cloud-native-devops/CloudNative300.md) to continue the labs.